What Do My Scores Mean?

 Discover Growing Careers

 Your score report may have you thinking about what comes next.
-If you live in the United States, your score report PDF will include Career Insights Snapshot—a list of growing careers in your state that need skills like yours.
-Please note that this list is NOT CAREER RECOMMENDATIONS or the only careers you should consider for yourself.
-The list can show you more about what careers are out there and key aspects of a job, like if it requires a college degree.
+If you live in the United States, your score report PDF will include Career Insights Snapshot—a list of growing careers in your state that connect to your scores.

 You may be curious about a career on the list—or maybe none of the options feel like a great fit.
 That's okay!
 The insights can help you start thinking about what you might want to do after high school.
 If you checked your Career Insights Snapshot on BigFuture School, learn more about any career that sparks your interest.
 Simply navigate to "Career Explorer" to discover more possibilities.
 If you saw your Career Insights Snapshot on your PDF score report, take the short career quiz to find careers that reflect your interests.